groonga/groonga/doc/source/reference/commands/logical_select.rst

 ``max_border``
 """"""""""""""

-Specifies whether the maximum value is include or not.
+Specifies whether the maximum value is included or not.
 Here is available values.

 .. list-table::